 Tacit knowledge refers to the vast, unspoken, unwritten warehouse of knowledge that each person holds, which is based upon observations, emotions, experiences, intuition, insights, and internal information.
 Tacit knowledge is key to an individual’s consciousness, and it is acquired primarily through relationships with other individuals.
 It requires shared activities and communication to be imparted between humans.
 It acts as the underlying foundation of explicit knowledge.
 The Hungarian philosopher, Michael Polanyi introduced the concept in 1966 in his book “The Tacit Dimension.”
 Tacit knowledge is sometimes referred to as informal knowledge.

-Tacit Knowledge Management
+What is Tacit Knowledge Management?

 Tacit knowledge is the information we all possess that is gained from personal context and experience.
 Typically, it is the information that is difficult to articulate, write down, or deliver in a tangible format.